Rugby League Las Vegas: 2025 event

 In the weeks ahead of the 2025 event, the Super League fixture was described as "the biggest game in British rugby league history" due to the potential investments, brand recognition, and fan markets it could make available to the British game across the United States, United Kingdom, and Australia.
-Over 45,000 were in attendance for the 2025 event, up from the previous year, whom saw Wigan defeat Warrington, Canberra defeat Auckland, Penrith defeat Cronulla-Sutherland, and a record defeat of the England Lionesses by Australia Jillaroos.
+38,107 were in attendance for the 2025 event, up from the previous year, whom saw Wigan defeat Warrington, Canberra defeat Auckland, Penrith defeat Cronulla-Sutherland, and a record defeat of the England Lionesses by Australia Jillaroos.
 Analysis following the 2025 event showed that Rugby League Las Vegas is being a short term success with the event being profitable and providing a good showcase of the sport, however it was unclear if the event was having any impact on the long term goal of establishing rugby league in the United States as the vast majority of attendees were travelling Australians, New Zealanders, and Britons.
-The four-game event proved to be too ambitious, especially with the Allegiant Stadium not allowing re-admittion.
-Crowed numbers had reduced by game four nor had everyone entered the stadium for game one, with Peter V'landys saying the nine-hour event was too long for most attending.
+The four-game event proved to be too ambitious, especially with the Allegiant Stadium not allowing re-admission.
+Crowd numbers had reduced by game four nor had everyone entered the stadium for game one, with Peter V'landys saying the nine-hour event was too long for most attending.
 The involvement of Super League was deemed as success and a boost to the event by the NRL.

 US TV ratings for 2025 were up over 600% on 2024.
 371,000 Americans watched the Canberra vs Auckland game in 2025, compared to 61,000 for the top game in the 2024 schedule.
 In the UK, the Wigan vs Warrington game peaked at 340,000 making it the most watched Super League game outside of the COVID-19 season.
 It was also the most watched Super League game in Australia.